ahaProplan/azure-function-weasyprint/README.md

 ## Setup project
 * Do not name your project or function `weasyprint`, because this may cause naming conflicts with the Python module WeasyPrint that is used in this template.
-I chose for `pdf` as project name and `http-trigger` as function name, because different trigger types for PDF's may be created in the future.
-* Rename `local.settings.json.dist` to `local.settings.json` and replace the variables `AzureWebJobsStorage` and `APPINSIGHTS_INSTRUMENTATIONKEY`.
-The value for `AzureWebJobStorage` is the [Access Key connection string](https://stackoverflow.com/a/27584785) of the Azure storage account that is used with this function app.

 ## Setup local Docker
 Follow this procedure in case you want to deploy your own Dockerfile.